WICG/private-network-access/security_privacy_self_review.md

 ## 1. What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?

-Documents might be able to infer whether they were loaded from `public`, `private` or `local` IP address by observing whether they can successfully load a well-known subresource from the private network or localhost.
+Documents might be able to infer whether they were loaded from `public`, `local` or `loopback` IP address by observing whether they can successfully load a well-known subresource from the local network or localhost.
 This is largely unavoidable by design: this specification aims to alter user agent behavior differentially based on the IP address which served the main resource.